Skip to content

 Workforce Planning

 Be honest about workforce impacts.
-UNESCO’s AI ethics recommendations emphasise fair transition for affected employees, including upskilling, reskilling, and safety net programmes for those who cannot be retrained.
-Addressing these questions in project planning is not just ethical — it directly affects adoption.
-People who believe their organisation has thought through the human impacts are more likely to engage with AI systems than those who feel blindsided.
+UNESCO's AI ethics guidelines call for fair transition for employees affected by AI automation, including upskilling, reskilling, and support for those whose roles change significantly.
+People who trust that their organization has thought through the human side of the change are far more likely to genuinely engage with the new system.

 • Which roles are affected, and how significantly?